rajtulluri/End-to-End-Azure-ML-pipeline/README.md

 The heroku server will provide the deployed application's link.
 The app above can be viewed at - https://azure-ml-pipeline.herokuapp.com/

-#### OS environment
-Fork the repository, and follow the steps,
-Install the following dependencies using pip

-    dash
-    pandas
-    numpy
-    gunicorn
-    flask
-    urllib

-Use the following command

-    pip install _package_

-Create a file named Procfile and fill its contents with,

-    web: gunicorn app:server

-The Procfile has the instance of the server which the heroku platform will run Create a new file requirements.txt with a list of all dependencies,

-    pip freeze > requirements.txt

-Run the following commands in succession to deploy the app on heroku

-    heroku create my_app
-    git add .
-    git commit -m "Initial push"
-    git push heroku master
-    heroku ps:scale web=1

-The heroku server will provide the deployed application's link.
+If using a conda environment, then before the above steps, execute the following Create a conda env

+    conda create -n env_name python=3.6

+Activate the env using,

+    conda activate env_name

+Continue with the steps mentioned above.

+NOTE:- Build a personal API using the Azure ML studio.
+Since it is a paid service, the API invovled in the app is no longer active.